beerappa88/Academic-Gateway/README.md

 # Product Features :
-### Secure Login
+Secure Login,
-### Student module
+Student module,
-### Admin module
+Admin module,
-### Reports and analytics
+Reports and analytics,
-Search and filter
+Search and filter,
-Notifications
+Notifications,
-User-friendly interface
+User-friendly interface,
-Data export
+Data export.

 # User Class:
-Students
+Students,
-Administrators
+Administrators.
 Each user class will have different levels of access and permissions within the system.

 # Technologies Used :
-MongoDB
+MongoDB ,
-HTML
+HTML ,
-CSS
+CSS ,
-JavaScript
+JavaScript ,
-ExpressJS
+ExpressJS .

 # Contributors